Best Action Movies 2017: Review Of The Outrageous Thrill-Ride ‘Atomic Blonde,’ And Where To Watch It

-If you’re looking for the best action movies of 2017 for a good time, look no further than Atomic Blonde.
+If you’re looking for one of the best action movies of 2017, look no further than Atomic Blonde.
 With titles like Wonder Woman, Logan, Star Wars: The Last Jedi, and John Wick: Chapter 2, some of the best action movies premiered in 2017, and Atomic Blonde deserves to be on that list.
 Written by Kurt Johnstad (300) and directed by David Leitch (John Wick), the movie features a phenomenal cast: Charlize Theron, James McAvoy, John Goodman, Sofia Boutella, and Eddie Marsan.
 Atomic Blonde is currently available on HBO, VOD, Blu-ray, and DVD.

 The story takes place in 1989, which means it features amazing fashion alongside a killer soundtrack.
 The film is littered with gratuitous nudity, violence, gore, steamy scenes, and action sequences followed by more action sequences.
 So, in other words, it rocks!
 With positive scores by both critics and audiences alike, Rotten Tomatoes provides the premise for one of the best action movies of 2017.